Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 🥶

-Chills and low fever
+Chills and low-grade fever

 A common question people search for is: can you have norovirus without vomiting?
 Yes — some people only get diarrhea.
 Not everyone vomits.
 Children usually vomit more than adults do.
 Norovirus symptoms duration is typically 1 to 3 days for healthy people, though you may feel weak and tired for a few days after.

-Watch Out for Dehydration Dehydration is the most dangerous part of norovirus — especially for children under 5, elderly adults, and people with weak immune systems.
-Signs of dehydration include dry mouth, dizziness, dark urine, and feeling faint.
-Seek medical help if you cannot keep any fluids down for more than 24 hours.
+Dehydration is the most dangerous part of norovirus — especially for children under 5, elderly adults, and people with weakened immune systems.
+Signs of serious dehydration include dry mouth, dizziness, dark urine, feeling faint, and no urination for 8+ hours.
+Seek medical help immediately if you cannot keep any fluids down for more than 24 hours, or if there is blood in your stool or vomit.

 How Does Norovirus Spread?